BgDaniel/HypGeo/README.md

 # HypGeo
-Small library for simple algebraic and geometric operations on the upper half plane, such as Moebisu transfomration.
+Small library for simple algebraic and geometric operations on the upper half plane, such as Moebius transfomrations.